 Most candidates, being in their early years of adulthood, gain a sinful pleasure in indulging in untimely naps and the lethargic lifestyle.
 Though they may claim to still find time out to study for some hours throughout the day irrespective of what time of the day it is, the body and mind may not comply.
 The body follows a ‘clock’ of sorts and not having a regular routine often works against a quality study time.

 Chalk out a schedule.
 Set a target.
-The GMAT is going to be a three and a half hours long exam.
+GMAT is going to be a three and a half hours long exam.
 Start step by step.
 Start by devoting half an hour each day and then keep increasing this time according to your capability.
-This post provides some very helpful information on how to go about making a study plan and the benefits of the same.
 Remember, laziness makes acquiring knowledge a tough nut to crack.
 There are times when you will feel loaded with too much information and your mind might get too tired to process it all at once.
 Take a break.
-As much as stability is necessary for better focus, so is taking a stroll to breathe in fresh air and unwind.
+As much as stability is necessary for better focus, so is taking a stroll to breathe in the fresh air and unwind.
 Try not to surf the internet or play video games in this break for you might end up taking devastatingly longer breaks than you had intended to.

 Some people, innately, have a rather restless mind.
 Lack of focus, not just at GMAT preparation but in general is an omnipresent issue.
 Well, it’s not a problem that cannot be solved.
 If you find it hard to read a single page of your textbook without checking your phone or thinking about the dress you should wear to the party that night, you know that something needs to be done about it.

 A simple solution to improve focus is to get rid of everything that distracts you from concentrating on all that is important.
 Stop thinking about all those parties you will have to miss because you have other priorities and stop worrying about booking the tickets to the upcoming movie you wanted to watch so badly.
 Pause.
 Take a deep breath.
 And set one clear goal in your mind – all the hours that you are going to sit with your textbook, nothing but the book will have your uncompromised attention.
 Put your phone away.
 Have someone else to answer the doorbell.
 Meditation is a great tool.
-This guide provides tips on how to meditate to control a wavering mind.
 Stay put, and you’ll gradually realize that you have improved your concentration power big time!